swift-vim/SwiftForVim/README.md

 DispatchQueue.async {
     // Do some work
     VimTask.onMain {
-        Vim.command("echo 'Hi on the main thread.'")
+        Vim.command("echo 'Hello World! on the main thread.'")
     }
 }
 ```